TheresaFregoso/nosql-challenge/README.md

 # nosql-challenge
-Module 12 homework, databases without using sql
+Module 12 homework, databases without using sql, using MongoPy

 ## Instructions